Offered by the Department of Physics

 - UGC recognized other Universities (http://www.ugc.ac.lk/en/universities-and-institutes/other-recognizeddegrees.html)

-The programme introduces you to philosophical, psychological & social aspects of Education as well asto pedagogical and conceptual knowledge in Physics.
-The program duration is 18 – 24 months.
-MSc in Physics Education is awarded for candidates who obtain a grade point average (GPA) of not less than 2.50 in Part I of the programme and proceeds to Part II of the programme, during which an classroom related independent research study is completed.
-Candidates who maintain a GPA of greater than 2.00 but less than 2.50 have the option of being awarded a Postgraduate Diploma in Physics Education.
+The program introduces you to philosophical, psychological & social aspects of Education as well as pedagogical and conceptual knowledge in Physics.
+The MSc program (Part 1 and 2) duration is 18 – 24 months.
+MSc in Physics Education is awarded for candidates who obtain a grade point average (GPA) of not less than 3.00 in Part I of the programme as well as Part II of the programme, during which an classroom related independent research study is completed.

 Medium : English